giridhar7632/Three.js/07-cameras-and-controls.md

 ### Trackball controls

 TrackballControls is similar to OrbitControls.
 However, it does not maintain a constant camera up vector.
-That means that the camera can orbits past it's polar extremes.
+That means that the camera can orbit past its polar extremes.
 It won't flip to stay the right side up.
-You can add it just like the pervious one.
+You can add it just like the previous one.

 ```js
 const controls = new THREE.TrackballControls(camera, render.domElement)